Summary of Chapter 24. Page navigation

 OnDisappearing method, and the second page generally gets a call to its

 OnAppearing method.
 The order of these calls (and the completion of the asynchronous methods that invokes the navigation) is platform dependent.
-The use of the word "generally" refers to Android modal-page navigation, in which these method calls don't occur.
+The use of the word "generally" in the two preceding statements is due to Android modal-page navigation, in which these method calls don't occur.

 Also, calls to the